programming-notes/database-drill-student-roster-challenge/README.md

 *Table 2*.
 Data held in an example employees table.

 ***Unique Identifier***.
 Each record in a database table needs a value that distinguishes it from all other records in the table.
-The convention built into Rails is to use an *id* field (i.e., column); the value of the field is an integer, and it is set automatically by the database.
-By convention, the *id* field also serves as the table's *primary key*.
+The convention is to use an *id* column whose value is set by the database using an auto-incremented integer:  1, 2, 3, etc.  By convention, the *id* field also serves as the table's *primary key*.

 ***Timestamps***.
 It is also convention to keep track of when a record is first inserted into the database table and when the record was last updated.
 To do this we use *created_at* and *updated_at* fields.